TheBigBrainsCompany/TbbcMoneyBundle/README.md

     ];
 ```

-For Symfony 3, in your config.yml, add the currencies you want to use and the reference currency.
-For Symfony 4 and higher create a file like config/packages/tbbc_money.yml and add it there.
+Create a file like config/packages/tbbc_money.yml and add it there:
 ```yaml
 tbbc_money:
     currencies: ["USD", "EUR"]